 I bet you are wondering what I mean by “Poopy Perches”, I know I would be if I saw that title.
 Am I talking about perches that are man-made and ugly?
 Or perches that are just not all that appealing visually?

-I am really talking about poopy perches that go by the names manure, dung, droppings, excrement, buffalo chips, prairie patties and meadow muffins.
+I am really talking about birds on poopy perches that go by the names manure, dung, droppings, excrement, buffalo chips, prairie patties and meadow muffins.

 There are hundreds of wild Bison roaming Antelope Island State park so there are plenty of meadow muffins drying on the grasslands there.
 Bison pooh is a natural fertilizer but until it breaks down there are birds that taken advantage of these slightly elevated pooh perches.